 While in a diamond it is most desirable that it be totally colorless, in a sapphire it is sought that its color is vibrant, deep and well distributed throughout the stone.
-However, is all up to taste, maybe you prefer a sapphire more towards the celestial color than deep blue, or you like the sapphire to have different tones distributed throughout the stone.
+However, once again the preferences come in: maybe you prefer a sapphire more towards the celestial color than deep blue, or you like that the sapphire has different tones distributed throughout the stone.

-Most likely, if you think of sapphire, a dark blue color comes to mind.
-However, sapphire does not only come in that shade ... but in every variety of blues and all the colors of the rainbow: orange, yellow, green, blue, purple, pink, and everything in between.
-Ruby, in fact, is the name given to the red sapphire, althoug they are actually the same gem.
+Chances are, if you think of sapphire, a dark blue color comes to mind.
+However, sapphire does not only come in that shade ... but in every variety of blues and all the colors of the rainbow: orange, yellow, green, blue, purple, pink, and all shades in between.
+Ruby, in fact, is the name given to red sapphire, but they are the same gem.
 There are even sapphires without color!

-This Personalized Ikcha Ring features pink, lilac, reddish orange, yellowish orange, and yellow sapphires.
+This Personalized Ikcha Ring has pink, lilac, reddish orange, yellowish orange, and yellow sapphires.

-This gem can range from extremely accessible to priceless, but in between is an extensive range where beautiful stones can be found at very hefty prices.
+This gem can range from extremely accessible to priceless, but in the middle there is an extensive range where beautiful stones can be found at very hefty prices.
 It is very likely that you will find a sapphire of excellent size and quality at only a fraction of the price of a diamond of the same size.

-What influences the price is very varied: the depth of the color, the rarity of the color, the clarity (the fewer inclusions, the more expensive), whether or not it is treated to enhance its color, size , cut, etc. However, there are times when an inexpensive sapphire can be charming, as in the case of some sapphires with heterogeneous color, which for the industry may be undesirable due to their lack of color in some areas, but are certainly charming.
+What influences the price is very varied: the depth of the color, the rarity of the color, the clarity (the less inclusions, the more expensive), whether or not it is treated to enhance its color, the size , cutting, etc. However, there are occasions where an inexpensive sapphire can be charming, as is the case with some sapphires with heterogeneous color, which for the industry may be undesirable due to their lack of color in some areas, but are undoubtedly charming.